1920 Grand Prix season: Season review

-On 25 November, Gaston Chevrolet and Eddie O'Donnell collided when racing at the last race of the championship, at the new Beverley Hills track.
+On 25 November, Gaston Chevrolet and Eddie O'Donnell collided when racing at the last race of the championship, at the new Beverly Hills Speedway.
 Both drivers were killed.
 Chevrolet's win at Indianapolis gave him sufficient points to be posthumously awarded the AAA championship from Tommy Milton in the abbreviated season of five races.
 For a long while Milton had been named as champion when a revision had been made for an eleven-race season.
 But further research showed that, at the time, the AAA had indeed only proscribed the five races in their championship.

 Motorsport was gradually returning to Europe.
 Racing restarted at Brooklands in April with its Easter Handicap, won by Malcolm Campbell.
 At the end of August, a meeting was held at Le Mans for smaller cars - le Meeting de la Reprise - with a race for cyclecars on the Saturday and another for voiturettes up to 1400cc on Sunday.
 With limited finance, the ACO could not afford to repair their former long course used from 1911 to 1913.
 So a far shorter 17km course based on a portion of it was set up.
 This would subsequently be used for the classic 24 Hours of Le Mans.

 Twenty-two cars were entered, including works teams from Bugatti, Bignan, Majola and Eric-Campbell (who had René Thomas as a driver).
 From the start, the Bugatti team was dominant.
 Pierre de Vizcaya, Ernest Friderich and Michele Baccoli moved straight into the top-three places.
 De Vizcaya was comfortably leading when he came in for his last fuel stop.
 However, Ettore Bugatti in his enthusiasm, checked the car's water thereby getting his driver disqualified for outside assistance.
 This left Friderich to inherit the lead, and winning by a margin of 20 minutes from the Bignans of Nougue and Delauney.

 Although this year's Targa Florio only attracted sixteen Italian starters, it was significant as it drew the attention of the new Alfa Romeo works team, Alfa Corse.
 Three cars were sent: a 1914 Grand prix car for Giuseppe Campari, a big 40/60 6-litre for newly signed Enzo Ferrari and a smaller 20/30 for Giuseppe Baldoni.
 Earlier in the year, Campari had won the inaugural road-race held around Mugello in Tuscany.
 The Targa entry list also included the Contessa Maria-Antoinetta d’Avanzo in an American Buick, a pioneer among women in motorsport.

 Held again as four laps of the 108km medio Madonie, the drivers once more had to battle heavy rain and high winds.
 Although Ferrari put in the fastest lap, he was beaten to the victory by Guido Meregalli in a Nazzaro.
 Only seven cars finished, with the final driver completing the race over three hours behind Meregalli.